Hard Money Lenders: Pitfalls to Avoid

 - Always be looking to receive the money quickly, hence do not leave it in escrow in perpetuity.
 Keeping your money in escrow will all but assure you never receive all of it.

 - Make sure you understand the scope of the work involved in the project and give yourself adequate time to complete it.
-The lender is dealing with you on the assumption that you have a well thought out plan and exit strategy.
+The lender is dealing with you on the assumption that you have a well thought out exit strategy.
 A competent lender can generally ascertain if the borrowers has a good plan in mind, however some borrowers may allow a poorly thought out plan to go forward simply to equity strip the property.
 The only one who can make sure you understand the scope, time, and effort necessary to succeed in the project is you.

 Stay safe out there and may your business be prosperous.